gauravshegokar93/Final-Year-Project-Ai-base-chatbot-for-F-Q/README.md

 ## Contact

-For any queries or feedback, reach out to [sggopi2002@gmail.com](mailto:sggopi2002@gmail.com).
+For any queries or feedback, reach out to [gauravshegokar2312@gmail.com](mailto:gauravshegokar2312@gmail.com).

 ## Known Issues

 - There are currently no known issues.
 If you encounter any, please report them.

-## Future Enhancements

-- Implementing user accounts for more personalized bookshelves.
-- Enhancing search capabilities with filters and sorts.